VipinSirigiri/vizury-ios-sdk/README.md

 ### <a id="config-app"></a>Configuring Application

-* Add the downloaded GoogleService-Info.plist in the root directory of your project.
+* Drag the GoogleService-Info.plist file you just downloaded into the root of your Xcode project and add it to all targets
 * Register for Pushnotifications inside didFinishLaunchingWithOptions method of you AppDelegate

 ```objc